NiiLartey/Microprocessors-Project-Work-2026/README.md

 # Project-Based Lab Work Repository

 This repository contains project implementations for the lab sessions.
-Each project demonstrates the application of microcontrollers, microprocessors, electronics, and sensors using simulation tools like Tinkercad and Wokwi.
+Each project demonstrates the application of microcontrollers, microprocessors, electronics, and sensors using any online simulation tools.

 ## Contents
 - **Project Files** – Circuit schematics, simulation setups, and source code.